Rate relief and reductions

 The following table gives examples of how the relief is effected by the rateable value of a property:

-Where applicable, relief can be backdated to 1 April 2012.
+Where applicable, relief can be backdated a maximum of 6 years.
 The relief cannot be applied to empty properties.

 Charitable rate relief